JamesZhang2/Scrabble-Phoney-Trainer/README.md

 To use a dictionary file with just words and no definitions, put one word on every line.

-To use a dictionary file with both words and definitions, put one word and definition pair on every line, separated by a tab.
+To use a dictionary file with both words and definitions, put one word-definition pair on every line, where the word and the definition are separated by a tab.

 You can export a list from a Zyzzyva search using `Right click -> Save list... -> Format: One Word Per Line -> OK` and the list will be in the correct format for this application.